+Beautiful 3 Bedroom Apartment For Sale in Athens Greece.
 Beautiful 3 Bedroom Apartment For Sale in Athens Greece Euroresales Property ID- 9825414 Property Information: This apartment is in the Ag.
 Dimitrios district of Athens.
 It was built just over 6 years ago and occupies the whole of the 4th floor of the building.
 It is in excellent condition and offers spacious family accommodation of 103 sq. m., with open living room / kitchen area, 3 bedrooms, one of which has been converted to a study/office.
 There is a separate dining area adjoining the living room, two bathrooms, one with shower cubicle and the other with bath.
 All rooms have double glazed windows with insect nets, electrically operated shutters and double panelled heating radiators.
 The living room and two bedrooms face south with open outlook.
 Access to the apartment is from street level by modern spacious lift.
 The apartment has a security alarm and satellite TV dish on the roof.
 In the basement there is a storage room and separate garage.
 There are solar panels on the roof for heating water.
 From the flat entrance to the open living room/ kitchen area (6.35m x 3.99m) a good size with working fireplace and Samsung inverter.
 Large double glazed window to the south facing balcony.
 The balcony has clear electrically operated tents on all sides.
 Kitchen fitted with cupboards, double sink and drainer, fitted electric cooker, and extractor.
 There is a breakfast bar with four chairs.
 In addition to the cooker it is intended to include the large double door fridge freezer and dishwasher (all electrical appliances manufactured by Bosch).
 Also included are the breakfast bar with four chairs and sofa.
 There are TV and telephone sockets.
 About the Area: Athens is the capital and largest city of Greece.
 Athens dominates the Attica region and is one of the world's oldest cities, with its recorded history spanning over 3,400 years and its earliest human presence started somewhere between the 11th and 7th millennium BC.
 Classical Athens was a powerful city-state that emerged in conjunction with the seagoing development of the port of Piraeus.
 A center for the arts, learning and philosophy, home of Plato's Academy and Aristotle's Lyceum, it is widely referred to as the cradle of Western civilization and the birthplace of democracy, largely because of its cultural and political impact on the European continent, and in particular the Romans.
 In modern times, Athens is a large cosmopolitan metropolis and central to economic, financial, industrial, maritime, political and cultural life in Greece.
 Athens is a global city and one of the biggest economic centers in southeastern Europe.
 It has a large financial sector, and its port Piraeus is both the largest passenger port in Europe, and the second largest in the world.
 The Municipality of Athens (also City of Athens), which actually constitutes a small administrative unit of the entire city, had a population of 664,046 (in 2011) within its official limits, and a land area of 38.96 km2 (15.04 sq mi).
 The urban area of Athens (Greater Athens and Greater Piraeus) extends beyond its administrative municipal city limits, with a population of 3,090,508 (in 2011) over an area of 412 km2 (159 sq mi).According to Eurostat in 2011, the functional urban area (FUA) of Athens was the 9th most populous FUA in the European Union (the 6th most populous capital city of the EU), with a population of 3.8 million people.
 Athens is also the southernmost capital on the European mainland and the warmest major city in Europe.
 The heritage of the classical era is still evident in the city, represented by ancient monuments and works of art, the most famous of all being the Parthenon, considered a key landmark of early Western civilization.
 The city also retains Roman and Byzantine monuments, as well as a smaller number of Ottoman monuments.
 Athens is home to two UNESCO World Heritage Sites, the Acropolis of Athens and the medieval Daphni Monastery.
 Landmarks of the modern era, dating back to the establishment of Athens as the capital of the independent Greek state in 1834, include the Hellenic Parliament and the so-called "architectural trilogy of Athens", consisting of the National Library of Greece, the National and Kapodistrian University of Athens and the Academy of Athens.
 Athens is also home to several museums and cultural institutions, such as the National Archeological Museum, featuring the world's largest collection of ancient Greek antiquities, the Acropolis Museum, the Museum of Cycladic Art, the Benaki Museum and the Byzantine and Christian Museum.
 Athens was the host city of the first modern-day Olympic Games in 1896, and 108 years later it welcomed home the 2004 Summer Olympics, making it one of only a handful of cities to have hosted the Olympics more than once.
 Contact Euroresales Ltd for more information.